 Recognizing these challenges, the international community has tried to provide guidance on these issues.
-One such response was the definition of safeguards, which are further detailed in Module 8.
+One such response was the definition of safeguards.
 Additionally, multilateral initiatives have been created in order to help countries address these challenges.

 MULTILATERAL REDD+ INITIATIVES

 Several multilateral initiatives support countries in getting ready for REDD+ and starting to implement REDD+ policies and measures.
 The following section will describe a few of them, namely: